Local tackle sale offers new and old

 You probably won’t come across a $104,00 vintage fishing lure like the one Mt.
 Juliet’s Gibby Gibson encountered a few years ago at a tackle sale in Kentucky, but there will still be some great bargains on all sorts of gear — new and old — at an upcoming event at Charlie Daniels Park.

-The sixth annual TWRA Sportsman’s Swap Meet will be held Saturday, Jan.
+The 6th annual TWRA Sportsman’s Swap Meet will be held Saturday, Jan.
 25, from 9 a.m. to 1 p.m.

 A $5 donation is requested, with kids 12 and under free.